-Aims and research questions

-In this study, we aimed to understand the mechanisms allowing cyanobacteria to rapidly adapt to oxidative stress induced by methyl viologen.
+In this study, we aimed to understand the mechanisms allowing cyanobacteria to adapt rapidly to oxidative stress induced by methyl viologen.
 We performed adaptive evolution on two substrains of the model cyanobacterium Synechocystis sp.
-PCC 6803, which enabled to explore different evolutionary path.
-We isolated several resistant strains, identified the genetic mutations underlying them and observed that the mutations likely responsible for MV resistance were already present, at low frequencies, in wild type parent strains.
+PCC 6803, enabling us to explore multiple evolutionary paths to resistance.
+We isolated several resistant strains, identified the genetic mutations underlying them and observed that the mutations likely responsible for MV resistance were already present, at low frequencies, in wild-type parent strains.
+This suggests that highly polyploid bacteria may sustain a pool of mutant alleles enabling rapid response to environmental stresses.

 Results